yarden/rnaseqlib/docs/source/index.rst

 * ``genome``: Genome to be used, e.g. ``mm9`` or ``hg18``

 * ``tophat_options``: String of command-line options to be passed to ``tophat`` when it is invoked for mapping.
-E.g. ``--bowtie1 --min-anchor-length 4``, to signal to Tophat to use ``bowtie1`` for mapping and use a minimum of 4 base overhang for junction reads.
+E.g. ``tophat_options = --bowtie1 --min-anchor-length 4``, to signal to Tophat to use ``bowtie1`` for mapping and use a minimum of 4 base overhang for junction reads.
 This string is appended to the Tophat call and so must contain valid Tophat arguments for the call to succeed.

 * ``tophat_gtf``: GTF file of known gene models to be used with Tophat (optional).
 Used to tell Tophat about known junctions.